 MOD USA/AI 1.19/3

-5.516A In the band 17.3-17.7 GHz, earth stations of the fixed-satellite service (space-to-Earth) in Region 1 shall not claim protection from the broadcasting-satellite service feeder-link earth stations operating under Appendix 30A, nor put any limitations or restrictions on the locations of the broadcasting-satellite service feeder-link earth stations anywhere within the service area of the feeder link.
-(WRC-03)
+5.516A In the band 17.3-17.7 GHz, earth stations of the fixed-satellite service (space-to-Earth) in Regions 1 and 2 shall not claim protection from the broadcasting-satellite service feeder-link earth stations operating under Appendix 30A, nor put any limitations or restrictions on the locations of the broadcasting-satellite service feeder-link earth stations anywhere within the service area of the feeder link.
+(WRC-23)

 Reasons: Extend the applicability of these footnote to Region 2 and RR Table 22-3 covering the frequency range 17.8-18.4 GHz, could be extended in Region 2, to 17.3-18.4 GHz.